Ilya G. Usoskin

 Ilya G. Usoskin is a Finnish astrophysicist who is a professor at University of Oulu and head of Cosmic Ray Station at Sodankylä Geophysical Observatory.
 He is a Vice President of the International Astronomical Union since 2021.

 Education

 In 1982, Ilya Usoskin graduated from the Saint Petersburg Lyceum 239 with intensified study of physics and mathematics, in parallel with Grigory Perelman.

 Then he became a student at the Peter the Great St. Petersburg Polytechnic University and finished it as an MSc in physics (Space Physics) in 1988.

 Career

 Since 1988, he worked as a junior researcher in the field of Astrophysics at the Ioffe Institute, where he obtained the Candidate of Sciences degree in astrophysics in 1995.
 During 1997–1999, he was a postdoctoral researcher at the INFN Milano working on the Alpha Magnetic Spectrometer experiment.

 Since 2000, he has been a staff of the University of Oulu—head of the Oulu Cosmic Ray station.

-In 2000, he got PhD in Space Physics, in 2002, he became a Docent, and a full Professor in 2012.
+In 2000, he got PhD in Space Physics, in 2002, he became a Docent, and a full permanent Professor in 2012.

+In 2014-2015, he was a visiting professor at IPGP.

+Currently (2025-2027), he is also a Designated professor at Nagoya University.